Looking For A Chiropractor In Fremont Alameda?

 Shoulder pain is something to be worried about

 You should immediately call 911 if you feel any pain in your shoulder with a tight feeling around the chest and are having trouble breathing.

 Sudden left shoulder pain may be an indication of a heart attack.
 If you feel sudden pressure or crushing pain in the shoulder, call 911 immediately.
 This is especially true if it runs from your chest down to your left arm, neck, jaw, or neck, and if it causes shortness of breath or dizziness.

-In some cases, conditions that affect the lungs such as cancer can cause pain in your shoulder.
+Pain in the shoulder caused by cancerous conditions, such as those affecting the lungs can sometimes be caused.
 You are more at risk if your age is 40 or older.

-Your doctor may recommend a chest xray if you have been suffering from unexplained discomfort for longer than three weeks.
+A chest x-ray may be recommended if you’ve had unresolved pain for over three weeks.
 You should inform your doctor if there has been any unexplained weight gain or night sweating.

 Specific shoulder conditions

 Nerve conduction testing can determine whether nerve irritations or pinched nerves are the cause of your problems.

 They measure the electrical activity within the muscles and nerves.
 The test is quick and doesn’t cause any discomfort.